China–Denmark relations

 Denmark recognized the People's Republic of China (PRC) on January 9, 1950, and the two countries established diplomatic relations on May 11, 1950.
 On February 15, 1956, the two countries upgraded diplomatic relations from ministerial to ambassadorial level and exchanged ambassadors.
 China has an embassy in Copenhagen.
-Denmark has an embassy in Beijing and 4 general consulates in Chongqing, Guangzhou, Hong Kong and Shanghai.
+Denmark has an embassy in Beijing and 3 general consulates in Guangzhou, Hong Kong and Shanghai.

 History

-In 1870, the Danish ironclad Tordenskjold visited the Qing dynasty.
+In 1870, The Great Northern Telegraph Company sent three cable ships and the frigate Tordenskjold to Hong Kong and Shanghai to lay underwater telegraph cables.
 In 1899 and 1900, the Danish cruiser Valkyrien visited Qing China with Prince Valdemar of Denmark aboard.

 In 1950, Denmark became the second western country to recognize the People's Republic of China.

 Since 2000, the most important area of cooperation between China and Denmark has been energy, with a particular focus on renewable energy like wind power.
 Denmark describes Sino-Danish energy cooperation as the "crown jewel" of its broader energy partnership program.
 At the end of 2005, the two countries launched the Sino-Danish Wind Energy Program to help China learn from the Danish wind power experience in areas including the development of advanced wind power technology, wind resource assessment, and personnel training.
 The program lasted until 2010, providing important assistance to China at a time when its wind power capacity was doubling every two years (2006–2009).
 China and Denmark launched the Renewable Energy Development program in 2008 with the goals of developing capacity and technological innovation in China.
 The Danish government also supported the creation of the China National Renewable Energy Center (CNREC), which as of 2023 is the Danish government's most important initiative in China.
 Although is a China-led center, Denmark directly supports its operations and leadership, including via a seat on CNREC's advisory committee.
 In November 2024, Denmark's Minister of Climate, Energy and Utilities Lars Aagaard referred to Chinese wind turbine manufacturers as a "threat" and said that the government has tools that ensure that its largest offshore wind tender to date goes to "someone we can trust."

 In 2023, Chinese firm Huawei was accused of espionage against Danish telecom group TDC Holding A/S during a 5G network contract bid.

 In November 2024, the Royal Danish Navy monitored a Chinese shipping vessel, the Yi Peng 3, in the Baltic Sea after it was found be in the vicinity of two severed undersea fiber-optic data cables and suspected of sabotage.

 In March 2025, Denmark's Centre for Cyber Security (CFCS) stated that the Danish telecom sector was being actively targeted by state-backed hackers from China.